 The wines that bear the Bourcier-Martinot label are made especially for us by our friends Collovray & Terrier of Domaine des Deux Roches in the Maconnais village of Davayé.
 The duo cultivates 36 total hectares in region, 20 of which are are Saint-Véran appellations, and 15 of which are Macon AOC.

-The terrain is dominated by Mount Pouilly, which reaches 485 meters, as well as two limestone escarpments known as Solutré and Vergisson, which remain from prehistoric times.
+The terrain is dominated by Mount Pouilly, which reaches 485 meters, as well as two limestone escarpments known as Solutré and Vergisson, both from prehistoric times.
 The geologic richness of the clay-limestone soils, combined with the mild climate and excellent southern exposure, make for ideal growing conditions.

 In 2009, the families embarked on a process of organic conversion.
 They are moving parcel-by-parcel, and keenly observing changes as the process eveolves.
 They do not know if they will eventually seek official certification, but they are committed to working in tandem with Mother Nature.
 To that end, herbacides are prohibited, grasses are cultiuvated in alternating rows, and manure and compost are used as natural fertilizers.
 Additionally, plantings are at 8,000 vines per hectares to naturally limit yields and ensure the highest quality of grapes.

 Each vintage we are struck by the consistent quality and value from Collovray & Terrier.
-So much so that we jumped at the chance to sell Chardonnay and Pinot Noir from Château d'Antugnac, their exciting Languedoc project in Limoux.
+So much so that we jumped at the chance to sell Chardonnay and Pinot Noir from their sister domaine in Limoux, Château d'Antugnac.
 In a world where white Burgundy is increasingly inaccessible, and southern French whites are often heavy from heat, we are proud to work with two estates where freshness and charm are held in such high regard.